tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Final_Update.md

 When I reached him, he was nearly at the pulpit, looking up to meet Barb’s burning gaze.
 Wind whipped against the church’s rickety woodwork, causing the walls to seemingly buckle and expand with the current.
 Hefty droplets of rainfall crashed against the rooftop like the hooves of a stampede.
 I grabbed his forearm and pulled myself up to my tiptoes so my whispers could meet his ear.

 *“I know you don’t believe this is happening, but we need to go.
-The next part of the prophecy is ‘the death of a king amidst a sweeping Tempest.
+The next part of the prophecy is ‘the death of a king amidst a sweeping Tempest’.
 We haven’t had a mayor in over a decade, so you’re the closest thing this town has to a king.”*

 Barb’s voice cut through the sounds of the storm like a crack of thunder.